 This story within a story, is about the origins of Holi.
 A mother tells her child and their friends the tale behind this wonderful festival.
 There is also a glossary included.
 Just a quick reminder…this story can be a little graphic.

 This picture book tells the story of two siblings, Mintoo and Chintoo as they gather flowers to make the colourful powders that are used during the festivities of Holi.
 It culminates in a gathering of family and friends reminding readers that Holi is a time to celebrate friendship, forgiveness and fun!

 Preeti learns the story behind Holi from her grandmother and celebrates the festival with her friends and family.
-The title is a great leap off point for great discussion with your class.
+The title is a great jumping-off point for a great discussion with your class.
 Why do we celebrate __________?
-What does it mean to have celebrations.
+What does it mean to have celebrations?
 You could also have students complete a creative and critical thinking project where they design a celebration.